msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 (chroot) `$ ./build_packages --board=$BOARD` where `$BOARD` is the code name of the board under test (chroot) `$ /usr/bin/test_that --board=$BOARD $DUT_IP suite:faft_ec`

-### PVS Setup Confirmation {#pvs-setup-confirmation}

-This setup confirmation section is for the PVS workflow if using chroot go back to [Setup Confirmation].
-Use of PVS host should be confirmed with project TAM.

-1. Ensure you have a PVS Host setup by following the [PVS - Partner Setup Guide]
-1. Ensure you have updated your servo and C2D2 or servo micro firmware by following [PVS - Updating the Servo Firmware]
-1. To get setup to run FAFT tests, on your PVS host run (for more info on PVS arguments see [PVS User Guide]):
-    1. `(outside container) shop unpack -d <DUT_IP> --servo-serial <servo serial> [--milestone <milestone> --chromeos-version <chromeOS version>]`
-    1. `(outside container) docker attach pvs`
-1. Run a test to verify basic functionality and ensure that your setup is correct. `(inside container) pvs run --qual-type firmware --test-plan-name RO/RW --filter "sys-fw-0024,test:tast.firmware.Fixture.rec"`

 ### Sample Commands {#sample-commands}

 A few sample invocations of launching Autotest tests against a DUT: